- There are various interpretations of what a mobile CMS is, as well as the technical requirements each of them has.

 - A mobile CMS should enable you to deliver content to any portable device – phones, tablets, watches, and even VR headsets.

-- There are no true headless “portable CMS” for editing content on the move – however certain alternatives exist.
+- There is no true headless “portable CMS” for editing content on the move – however, certain alternatives exist.

-- In a mobile-first and IoT world, Headless CMS consistently generate more advantages than legacy CMS.
+- In a mobile-first and IoT world, Headless CMS consistently generates more advantages than legacy CMS.